klaxer/klaxer/README.md

 Run the container:
-`docker run -v $(pwd):/klaxer --name klaxer_instance -i -t klaxer`
+`docker run -v $(pwd):/klaxer --name klaxer_instance -i -t klaxer` This will start the flask server.

+To get a shell in the container:
+`docker exec -it klaxer_instance bash`

+## Development
 Run the klaxer server:
 `flask run -p 8000 &`